NEW: FAQ Updated with SB 541 changes

 In Texas, most food items are not subject to sales tax.
 However, some food items like candy and snacks are taxable.
 The best thing to do is contact the Comptroller directly to ask if you need a permit, and whether your product is taxable.

 Yes.
-The $50,000 income cap is unrelated to federal taxes.
+The $150,000 sales cap is unrelated to federal taxes.
 Consult with a tax professional.

 Yes, it is called the rendition tax.
 It is not enforced in every county, and it is not enforced on every business, but it is definitely a real and legal tax.
 Here is a document for Harris County that explains what the rendition tax is.
 Although the document is published by Harris County, the rendition tax applies in all 254 Texas counties.
 For information about your county, search <county name> and <rendition tax> in your browser.